 Our CEO also serves as the Chairman of the board of directors.
-On November 4, 2010, the board of directors, based upon the recommendation of the Nominating and Governance Committee, appointed Richard H. Glanton as Lead Independent Director of the Company effective January 1, 2011.
+Richard H. Glanton has served as Lead Independent Director of the Company since January 1, 2011.

 Mr. Glanton has been a director of GEO since 1998 and is currently the Chairman of the Audit and Finance Committee and the Compensation Committee and a member of the Executive Committee.
-As the Lead Independent Director, Mr. Glanton will have input to the Chairman of the Board on preparation of agendas for Board and Committee meetings.
-Mr. Glanton will chair Board meetings when the Chairman of the Board is not in attendance and provide input to the independent directors and insure that the effectiveness of the Board is assessed on a regular basis.
-The Lead Independent Director will report to the Board regarding deliberations of the independent directors and may recommend special meetings of the independent directors as necessary.
-Because of Mr. Glanton's long history as a Board member and his service as the Chair of the Audit and Finance Committee and Compensation Committee, the Board believes that Mr. Glanton is uniquely qualified to serve as the Lead Independent Director of the Company.
+As the Lead Independent Director, Mr. Glanton has input to the Chairman of the board on preparation of agendas for board and committee meetings.
+Mr. Glanton chairs board meetings when the Chairman of the board is not in attendance and provides input to the independent directors and ensures that the effectiveness of the board is assessed on a regular basis.
+The Lead Independent Director reports to the board regarding deliberations of the independent directors and may recommend special meetings of the independent directors as necessary.
+Because of Mr. Glanton's long history as a board member and his service as the Chair of the Audit and Finance Committee and Compensation Committee, the board believes that Mr. Glanton is uniquely qualified to serve as the Lead Independent Director of the Company.
+In 2012, in connection with our conversion to a REIT, Mr. Glanton served as the chairman of a Special Committee (defined below) created to review and manage the divestiture of GEO Care, Inc. See "Certain Relationships and Related Party Transactions-2012 REIT Conversion and Related Sale of Healthcare Assets."

-As a company that is focused on its core business, we believe the CEO is in the best position to direct the board of directors' attention on the issues of greatest importance to the Company and its shareholders.
-Since our CEO knows the Company's business, is a pioneer in the industry and has over twenty six years experience, we believe that our CEO is the appropriate person to lead the board of directors.
+As a company that is focused on its core business, we believe the CEO is in the best position to direct the independent directors' attention on the issues of greatest importance to the Company and its shareholders.
+Since our CEO knows the Company's business, is a pioneer in the industry and has over thirty years of experience, we believe that our CEO is the appropriate person to lead the board of directors.
 Our overall corporate governance policies and practices combined with the strength of our independent directors and our internal controls minimize any potential conflicts that may result from combining the roles of Chairman and CEO.
-In addition, we believe that our newly created position of Lead Independent Director provides an additional key leadership resource and further minimizes any potential conflicts of interest that may result from combining the roles of Chairman and CEO.

-We believe the current leadership structure of the board of directors supports the risk oversight functions described below by providing independent leadership at the Board and committee level through the Lead Independent Director with ultimate oversight by the full board of directors led by our Chairman and CEO.
-The board of directors periodically reviews and considers whether the current Board leadership structure continues to be appropriate for our Company.
+We believe the current leadership structure of the board of directors supports the risk oversight functions described below by providing independent leadership at the board and committee level through the Lead Independent Director with ultimate oversight by the full board of directors led by our Chairman and CEO.
+The board of directors periodically reviews and considers whether the current board leadership structure continues to be appropriate for our Company.